netbox-community/netbox-zero-to-hero/modules/3-adding-the-kit/3-video-script.md

 If we look at the Meraki MR56 access point definition - this one even has a link to the datasheet in the comments.

-so to add these into NetBox you import them via the Web interface. so go to device types and click import - paste in the yaml formatted data for the the ISR4321 router. then click submit + import another.
+so to add these into NetBox you import them via the Web interface. so go to device types and click import - paste in the yaml formatted data for the the ISR4321 router. then click submit.
 Next do the same for the Juniper EX4300 switch........then the Cisco Meraki MR56 access point........followed by the Avocent console server.......and lastly the Panduit 48 port patch panel - (click submit).

 Great - so click Device types now and here is the full list - click the Cisco ISR4321 for example and you can see the main device type and the component templates for the interfaces.....the console ports and the power ports.